Tom Bender (footballer): 2013 UEFA European Under-21 Football Championship

-Bender was called up for a 2013 UEFA U21 Championship Qualifying match against Andorra on 29 March 2011, He was named on the bench for this game. but was unused.
+Bender was called up for a 2013 UEFA U21 Championship qualifying match against Andorra on 29 March 2011, He was named on the bench for this game. but was unused.

-Bender was called up for a friendly on 10 August vs Hungary.
+Bender was called up for a friendly on 10 August against Hungary.
 He came on as a sub for this game.

-Bender was named as Stand-By player for a qualifier against Montenegro.
+Bender was named as standby player for a qualifier against Montenegro.

 Tom was once again called up for the Under 21s, this time for a qualifier against Andorra.
 Bender withdrew from the squad due to injury.

-Bender was named on the Stand-By list for Geraint Williams' first two matches in charge, the first a friendly against Armenia and the second a 2013 UEFA U21 Championship Qualifying match against Czech Republic.
+Bender was named on the standby list for Geraint Williams' first two matches in charge, the first a friendly against Armenia and the second a 2013 UEFA U21 Championship qualifying match against Czech Republic.